john-data-chen/next-dnd-starter-kit/ai-rules.md

    - Carefully read and interpret user instructions
    - Ask specific questions when clarification is needed
    - Clearly identify technical constraints and requirements
+   - Consider the impact of any changes on existing code such as import and export statements, and provide reasons and impact analysis
+   - Do not add or modify any files outside the scope of instructions, if you have to do it, give me the reason before executions
+   - You can ask user to provide functions or definitions in the code if you are not sure where they are, then refer and modify them as your suggestions, do not repeat the similar code or functions
+   - You can provide a list of files that you need to modify and your suggestions, but one file at a time, you don't provide too much information to overwhelm the user, when user confirm all changes are done, then you can move to the next file
    - Do not perform any operations beyond what is instructed
    - Answer me in Chinese, but you can reply in English if you think it would be better to understand
    - The default language in code is English, including comments and debug logs